PF Grecia Variable

 Expressive characters like the uppercase 'B' pay homage to the legendary Ed Benguiat, while others such as 'a, b, c, i, g, o, r, G' add a quirky character to Grecia's design.
 The letter 'o', in particular, defies convention with its unusual shape in Text styles, whereas its italic form takes on a distinct -10° slant not following the traditional calligraphic stroke.

-PF Grecia supports both Latin and Greek, offering versatility and craftmanship by blending the timeless elegance of classical typography with the bold innovation of modern design.
+Currently, PF Grecia supports Latin and Greek, offering versatility and craftmanship by blending the timeless elegance of classical typography with the bold innovation of modern design.
+Cyrillic support will be included soon and will be offered free of charge to those who purchase the current version.

 Published: 2024